What is it about our devotion to coffee that makes it so indispensable?

 Is it the flavor or aroma, the moments of peace it instills as we relish it or the superpowers it imbues once its caffeine kicks in?
 It’s surely a little bit of everything that makes it one of the world’s favorite drinks.

 When it comes to our beloved bean water, many consider themselves casual connoisseurs.
 If you’re always in search of the next best cup, these Northeast coffee roasters are some of the finest in the game, perfecting blends that quickly become an integral part of their customers’ daily habit.

 But first, let’s take a brief look at how coffee came into our lives.

 Meant to “Bean”

-An estimated 2.25 billion cups of coffee are consumed per day in the world.
+An estimated 400 billion cups of coffee are consumed each year.
 Without it, many of us lose focus and may not otherwise function like a normal human.

 But it’s so much more than a quick energy boost or morning ritual.
-It’s loaded with powerful antioxidants to improve health and brain function, may reduce risk of diseases like diabetes and Parkinson’s, and lowers risk of depression.
+Coffee is loaded with powerful antioxidants to improve health and brain function, and may affect metabolism, inflammation and one’s sensitivity to insulin.

 This famed pick-me-up is steeped in 1,500 years of history, too.
 Legend has it that an Ethiopian farmer noticed his goats wouldn’t sleep after eating berries from a particular tree.
 Word quickly spread of the stimulant, and by the 1000s, the Arabian Peninsula began to blend the seeds (beans) with animal fat to make a snack bar, then roasted them to drink in the 1200s.
 Beans were finally being sold by the 15th century.